Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Torsion over cubic number fields

 \subsection{Eliminating $\Z/16\Z$}

 \begin{proposition} The group $\Z/16\Z$ does not occur as a torsion subgroup of a $\Q$-curve over a cubic number field. \end{proposition} \begin{proof} Suppose that some $\Q$-curve $E$ over a cubic field $K$ has a point $P$ of order $16$.
-We have the following situation:
+Then $j(E)$ is not rational.

+We know that $E$ is $K$-isogenous to an elliptic curve $E'$ with rational $j$-invariant.
+Since composing by an isogeny of odd degree does not effect $16$-torsion, we may assume that the isogeny $\phi: E \to E'$ has degree $2^k$ for some positive integer $k$.
+Then $k\leq 4$ by \cite[Theorem 1.2]{ja}.
+Suppose that $k>2$.
+Consider a quadratic twist $E''$ of $E'$ such that $E''$ is defined over $\Q$.
+Then $E''$ is $2^k$-isogenous to a quadratic twist $E'''$ of $E$.
+However, by \cite[Proposition 3.2]{ja}, it follows that for $k>2$, any $2^k$-isogeny of a rational elliptic curve which is defined over a cubic extension is in fact defined over $\Q$.
+In particular, $E'''$ is also defined over $\Q$, so $j(E''')=j(E)$ is rational, a contradiction.